-6. To run a test and inspect the resulting inventory files, double-click the self-installing FlexeraInventoryScanner.exe in Windows Explorer.
+- 6. To run a test and inspect the resulting inventory files, double-click the self-installing FlexeraInventoryScanner.exe in Windows Explorer. - Remember: For complete hardware and software inventory collection, you should be logged in with local administrator privileges.

-The installer copies the executables, together with any co-located configuration files (wmitrack.ini and

-InventorySettings.xml), into the temp directory of the current user account on the target device, and immediately initiates inventory collection.
+The installer copies the executables, together with any co-located configuration files (wmitrack.ini and InventorySettings.xml), into the temp directory of the current user account on the target device, and immediately initiates inventory collection.
 When started in this way, there are no settings for uploading the result, and the uncompressed inventory (.ndi) file(s) are left in the user's temp directory.
 You may open an .ndi file in a text editor to review its contents.